robertfeldt/ConfReviewSimulator/README.md

 # I totally disagree with your modeling assumptions!

 This is totally understandable; I'm sure I've made many mistakes and might even change/improve them over time.
 Sorry for that.
 By sharing what I did at least it is reproduceable and you are free to change it to your liking.
 If you do please share your results.

+# I found a strange thing in your results!

+I'm sure there are some bugs here; I did this while on parental leave while my little one was taking naps throughout the day.
+Please be gentle. :) But contact me to point out the problem so I can fix it, thanks.